(reading time: 22 minutes)

 “Nah,” Fredrick said, his gaze cast down at the gorilla caged in his palm.
-The paper creature reached an arm out towards Moana, almost seeming to beg for help.
+The paper creature reached an arm out toward Moana, almost begging for help.
 “All these conflicting ideas will tear the thing apart.
 It won’t even be human, let alone the president of the United States.
-The second all those warring ideas hit the gray matter…” Fredrick squeezed his hand into a fist.
+The second all those warring thoughts hit the gray matter-” Fredrick squeezed his hand into a fist.
 All his knuckles popped.
 Only the gorilla’s hand stuck out between the fingers, twitching like a severed cockroach leg.
 Even though it was only paper and electricity, even though she knew no streams of blood would come from its little broken body, she felt like throwing up.
 Suddenly the briny smell of pickles reeked of decaying corpses.

-“This is what you’re creating,” Fredrick said with a smile.
+“This is what you’re creating,” Fredrick said with a grin.
 He opened his hand slowly.
 The crumple of paper only moved a little.
 It expanded and contracted weakly as if breathing.
-He dropped it on the ground where it rolled a little.
+He dropped it on the ground where it rolled a few inches.
 All the origami frogs fled from it like it was the kind of toxic waste that ended up making frogs with five legs or inside out intestines.
 “Looks like they haven’t accepted him as their leader.”

-“You’re disgusting,” Moana said and crawled out into the open.
-Fredrick leaned against the table and started digging into the food while she fled.
+“You’re repulsive,” Moana said before crawling out into the open.
+Fredrick leaned against the table and dug into the sandwiches while she fled.
 The table was a bad idea.
 There had to be somewhere she could go in the atrium where she would be truly alone.

-Students compared ideals.
-Girls giggled over the buff and sensitive romance cover illustrations they’d designed on their PDAs.
-They practically swooned.
-The floor was getting dirty from all the activity, crushed potato chips and wrappers built up beneath the thickets of students.
-She saw a PDA with a broken screen on the floor.
-The profile on it looked a little like Abraham Lincoln.
-There’s got to be somewhere, she thought.
+The floor was getting dirty from all the activity, crushed chips and wrappers building up beneath the thicket of students.
+She saw a votepad with a broken screen on the floor.
+The profile on it looked a little like Lincoln.
+There’s got to be somewhere.
 There was.
-Across the tables and tucked in beside the screen displaying the tutorials was a door marked technical staff only.
+Across the tables and tucked in beside the screen displaying the tutorials was a door marked ‘technical staff only’.
 Perfect.
 She walked briskly to it, ignoring the stares.
-She stood against the wall next to the door and watched the three adults for a window of opportunity.
-When all their eyes were turned away, she slipped inside the door and closed it.
+When the three election officials were looking away she took the opportunity, slipping inside and closing the door.

-The only light came from the screen of her PDA and the random dust-covered power lights of the audio visual equipment.
-Decades-old blocky machines hummed like a group of meditating monks.
-The blanket of sound and the thick door erased the noise of the students and allowed her to take a deep calm breath.
+The only light came from her votepad and the random dust-coated power lights of the audio visual equipment.
+Decades-old blocky machines hummed like an enclave of meditating monks.
+The blanket of sound and the thick door erased the din of the students and allowed her a deep calming breath.

 There was a shelf in the back of the room.
 Moana felt compelled to distance herself from her classmates as much as possible, so she climbed on top of a large vibrating metal box, stood on her tiptoes, and pulled herself up onto the empty shelf.
 She put her back to the wall.
 Safe in her dark remote corner, her mind was finally able to make a decision free of pressure.

 What if he’s right?
-We could all be the equivalent of abusive arguing parents, tearing a kid apart before it’s even born.
-It’ll be a human with one blue brain hemisphere and one red hemisphere.
-Its Corpus Callosum will be nothing but a maze of Vietnam War dirt tunnels full of caked blood, landmines, and razor wire.
+We could all be the equivalent of abusive arguing parents, tearing a kid apart before they’re even born.
+They’ll be a human with one blue brain hemisphere and one red hemisphere.
+Their corpus callosum will be nothing but a maze of Vietnam War dirt tunnels full of caked blood, landmines, and razor wire.

-She dropped the PDA.
-It hit the shelf and sent dust into the air that quickly settled back onto the screen and covered her candidate.
+She dropped the votepad.
+It hit the shelf and kicked up dust that swiftly settled back onto the screen and covered her candidate.
 The image suddenly looked like an old portrait from a haunted mansion.
-I want her to be happy, she thought.
+I want her to be happy.
 Maybe I should give her an urge to quit politics and become an entomologist in South America.
 Something peaceful, far from angry voters who blamed each other for how she turned out.

 I just need the certainty that my vote will count.
-I just need to know that I’m pushing the bar in the right direction even if four hundred million people are pushing the other way.
+I just need to know that I’m pushing the bar in the right direction even if 400 million people are pushing the other way.

-Moana switched off the PDA and struggled to descend in the darkness.
-When she emerged from the closet she was covered in dust and had several smears of grease near the hem of her skirt.
-The last of the students were tossing their PDAs into the bins that were watched over by the officials.
-Moana started in that direction, stopped, and turned towards the sandwich tables.
-After scurrying over to them she leaned down, picked up the crushed origami gorilla, and returned to the end of the line.
+Moana switched off the votepad and struggled to descend in the darkness.
+When she emerged from the closet she was covered in dust and had several smears of unidentified grease near the hem of her skirt.
+The last of her classmates were tossing their tablets in the bins, watched over by the officials.
+Moana started in that direction, stopped, and turned to the sandwich tables.
+After scurrying over to them she leaned down, picked up the crushed origami gorilla, and went to the end of the line.

 Four Years Later

-The sun beat down aggressively on the crowd outside the Grand Atlanta hotel, as if Apollo himself were trying to stomp the life out of Earth’s bug-like denizens.
+The sun tried and failed to beat down the crowd outside the Grand Atlanta Hotel, as if Apollo himself were trying to stomp the life out of Earth’s bug-like denizens.
 Every face was dominated by sweat, a lolling tongue, or a camera poised at the hotel’s front doors.

-He was running for re-election after four years of completely neutral service.
+He was running for reelection after four years of completely neutral service.
 No wars were started.
 The nation’s debts did not grow or shrink.
 Unemployment, hunger, and homelessness had not risen or fallen.
-Though he signed many bills into effect, they all seemed to have a stabilizing effect on whatever subject of national concern they touched.
+Though he signed many bills into law, they all seemed to have a stabilizing effect on whatever subject of national concern they touched.

 Samuel Day was getting very close.
 Moana pushed her way to the front after having drifted backward in both thought and body.
-She leaned over the railing and started babbling like some pop star’s fan club president.
-Her shame stood next to her like an apparition and glared with an expression that said, Look at yourself.
-You’re pathetic; you know that?
-Moana hushed the feelings
+She leaned over the ropes and started babbling like some pop star’s fan club president.
+Her shame stood next to her like an apparition and glared at her, but she ignored it.

-“Mr. President!” she said, feeling six years old.
-“Over here Mr. Day!
-Do you remember me?
-Do you know my name?”
-The amoeba of muscles and sunglasses surrounding the president slid by her like something oily and dangerous.
-She could barely make out his face.
-Moana was not the kind of person to drive two hundred miles and then idle her way home with no results, so she let the crowd form a new front layer against the ropes before running in the direction the president was headed.
-She ducked under flailing arms and dodged a large number of beer guts that threatened to knock her over.
-It took fifteen seconds of this hustle to get ahead of the president.
-Her left cheek already ached from where someone’s elbow had hit it like a pickaxe.
+Moana was not the kind of person to drive two hundred miles and then slink her way home with no results, so she let the crowd form a new front layer against the ropes before running in the direction the president was headed.
+She ducked under flailing arms and dodged a few beer guts that threatened to knock her over.
+It took fifteen seconds of this hustle to get ahead of Day.
+Her left cheek already ached from where someone’s elbow had hit it like a pickax.

-Doesn’t matter, she thought.
-This time she reached her hand over the rail as they passed by and managed to graze his shoulder.
+Doesn’t matter.
+This time she reached her hand over the rope as they passed by and managed to graze his shoulder.
 Samuel looked back for a moment but did not stop walking.
-The only one who did was the bodyguard that grabbed her arm, shoved her backwards, and pointed menacingly at her.
-Moana stood back up, knees bloodied by the pavement.
-She hopped up and down to keep sight of him and kept calling.
+The only one who did was the bodyguard that grabbed her arm, shoved her back, and pointed menacingly.
+Moana backed up, hopping up and down to keep sight of him.

-I guess that’s it, she thought solemnly.
+I guess that’s it.
 There’s the proof.
 My vote didn’t count.
 Nobody’s counts.
 Every leader winds up like this no matter what we try.
 Power turns them bad and births them bad.

-The system works, Moana thought.
-She turned her head and smiled at the figure gripping her shirt collar: a tiny and very worn looking gorilla that poked her playfully.
+The system works.
+Well… it does something.
+And I can do something or nothing.
+She turned her head and smiled at the figure gripping her shirt collar: a tiny and very worn looking gorilla, softened by years napping in her wallet, poked her neck playfully.